Page 27

 GPT

-The page is elegiac and communal, framing love, loss, divinity, and wildness as shared labor at a crossing point.
+The page is elegiac and communal, framing love, loss, years tumbling into sorrow, lovers finding the working for divinity, and wildness as shared labor at a crossing point.

 Claude